 The GED program is available to adults who have no high school diploma and who are currently not registered for any school program.
 States can have their own specific requirements, so please check with your local GED preparation site to find out if you qualify.
 By the time you feel that you are ready to go the GED test route, stick to the guidelines below and get ahead: Get in touch with your nearest GED prep site and find out whether you qualify to take the GED test.
 If you do, check the testing dates and possible fees.

 Applicants additionally learn social skills which they will need to become productive citizens.
-GED prep facilities have often incorporated the latest technologies to assist applicants with their GED preparation, and as the new GED exam is done fully on a computer, keyboarding, and computer skills are trained as well.
+GED prep facilities have often incorporated the latest technologies to assist applicants with their GED preparation, and as the GED exam is done fully on a computer, keyboarding, and computer skills are trained as well.
 Students learn to type at least 25 words per minute, which really is the least required amount to take the test.
 Prep centers will nowadays have computers available to candidates and offer you the opportunity to study for your GED test credential and improve basic skills.

-Many employers look for job applicants who hold a high school or GED diploma.
+Many employers look for job applicants who hold at least a high school or GED diploma.
 This is usually their minimum requirement for practically any sort of employment.
-The GED diploma will open doors to further education in college, university, and to career or technical training schools.
+The GED diploma will open doors to further education in college, university, and career or technical training schools.
 Having the high school equivalency credential will improve job options and allows for a college education.
 The GED diploma surely will have a positive effect on people’s lives, and check out this page’s facilities in key Mississippi areas that offer GED/TASC/HiSET preparation classes.